ncachanosky/econ-lecture-notes/content/econometrics/03_OLS/Section 3.md

 ### A simple example

 Assume you have a coin which you flip three times.
 You get two *heads* (H) and one *tail*.
-That is, you observe $\{HHT\}$.
+That is, you observe ${HHT}$.
 If you know for sure this is a fair coin, then you know that the probability of heads is $1/2$ and probabilty ot tail is $1/2$.
 Knowing for sure this is a fair coin means that we already know the probability distribution of *heads* and *tails* in this coin.

 However, we don't know if this is a fair coin or not.
 The MLE question is what are the probabilities of *heads* and *tails* more likely to produce $\{HHT\}$.